VIDI-X/Gyro-Labyrinth/README.md

 # Labyrinth Game for VIDI X Microcontroller

 This code is for a labyrinth game on the VIDI X microcontroller, utilizing an LSM9DS1TR gyroscope connected to the VIDIIC connector to allow player movement through tilt-based controls.
-Optionally, the player can use buttons for debugging purposes.
+Once the gyroscope is connected, the player can optionally use buttons for debugging purposes.
 This setup provides a responsive and interactive way to navigate a labyrinth, complete with obstacles, collectable items, and enemies.

 ![Gyro-Labyrinth (2)](https://github.com/user-attachments/assets/c3541adb-0711-4502-ad1b-55c46b1097a8)